 Who are we?

-The H.E.R.P. is the first educational center in Belgium on Herpetofauna and Arthropoda.
+The H.E.R.P. is the first educational center in Belgium regarding Herpetofauna and Arthropoda.

 What do we do?

-Today, the H.E.R.P. organizes guest lessons, practicals, expeditions, exhibitions and workshops on cold-blooded animals and provides training for both individuals and professionals on keeping cold-blooded animals in captivity.
+Today, the H.E.R.P. organizes guest lectures, practicals, exhibitions and workshops on cold-blooded animals and provides training for both private keepers, students and professionals on the keeping and handling of herps and arthropods.
+The H.E.R.P. also organizes several Herpetological Expeditions every year to various exotic locations.

-The organization also acts as a helpdesk and advice center for individuals, professionals and authorities.
-One can easily contact us with questions regarding the keeping of exotic animals in captivity and the exotic animal trade.
-The H.E.R.P. offers advice and support to emergency services who have questions or need assistance with catching, tracking or relocating escaped reptiles.
+The H.E.R.P. also acts as a helpdesk and advice center for keepers, professionals and authorities with questions regarding the husbandry of exotic animals in captivity and the exotic animal trade.

-In addition to the above activities, H.E.R.P. is still active in organizing workshops for kids with the two sub-departments 'ReptiSchool' and 'BugSchool'.
-Both branches organize educational workshops for children around herpetofauna and arthropoda in Belgium.
-Both branches provide annual summer camps, exhibitions, school events, birthday parties and school workshops for children and youngsters of all ages.
+In addition to the activities mentioned above, H.E.R.P. also offers workshops and activities for kids with two side projects: 'ReptiSchool' and 'BugSchool'.
+Both branches organize educational workshops for children on herpetofauna and arthropoda in Belgium.
+They also offer annual summer camps, exhibitions, school events, birthday parties and school workshops for kids of all ages.

 What is our goal?

 The H.E.R.P. was established with the aim of improving the condition of reptiles, amphibians and arthropods both in captivity and in the wild.
-In addition, it tries to make its public more aware of the presence of reptiles and amphibians in captivity and all related issues, including the advantages and disadvantages of the exotic animal trade.
+We want to reconnect people with nature and allow everyone to experience the excitement and beauty of interacting with these wonderful creatures.
+In addition, we want to make the public more aware of the presence of these animals in captivity, including the advantages and disadvantages of the exotic animal trade that comes with it.